 Navigating commercial solar can be complex, from financing models to grid connections.
 This glossary simplifies the essential terms, technologies, and incentives behind solar for business.
 Learn what drives ROI, how systems work, and why more companies are investing in renewable energy to cut costs and power growth sustainably.

-Search and explore key commercial solar terms, from financing and tax credits to system design and energy storage.
+Explore key commercial solar terms, from financing and tax credits to system design and energy storage.
 This glossary makes it easy for business leaders to understand the concepts that drive solar performance, ROI, and long-term sustainability.

 Demand charges are utility fees based on the highest amount of power a business uses during a billing period.
 Solar and storage systems help reduce demand peaks, lowering these charges and creating more predictable energy costs over time.